Amisha73/Weather-Forecast-Webpage-using-TailwindCss/README.md

 - **OpenWeatherMap API**: Used to fetch weather data.
 - **Fontawesome CDN**: Use for icons.

+## Tailwind CSS Installation Guide

+This guide provides step-by-step instructions for installing and setting up Tailwind CSS in your project.

+# 1. Install Tailwind CSS and CLI
+Use npm to install both `tailwindcss` and `@tailwindcss/cli`:  npm install tailwindcss @tailwindcss/cli

+# 2. Import Tailwind in your CSS
+Import to your main CSS file:  @import "tailwindcss";.

+# 3. Start the Tailwind CLI build process
+Run the CLI tool to scan your source files for classes and build your CSS:  npx @tailwindcss/cli -i ./src/input.css -o ./src/output.css --watch

+# 4. Start using Tailwind in your HTML
+Add your compiled CSS file to the <head> and start using Tailwind’s utility classes to style your content:  <link href="./output.css" rel="stylesheet">

 ## How to Use

 1. **Enter City Name**: Type the name of the city in the input field and click the "Check" button.